kelvinkissi/Payment-Splitter-Token-Dapp-Launch/README.md

 Smart Contracts

-Implemented 2 ProfitSplitter smart Contracts in Solidity using Remix IDE and Metamask to connect and deploy/test on the Rinkeby Test network.
+Implemented a ProfitSplitter smart Contract and a Ticket sales smart contract in Solidity using Remix IDE and Metamask to connect and deploy/test on the Rinkeby Test network.

 These contracts will do several things: